Here’s some good news: Unsubscribes aren’t bad news!

 5 big reasons why customers hit “Unsubscribe”

 There are plenty of reasons driving the customer’s decision to unsubscribe.
-Marketing Sherpa’s study reveals that.
+Marketing Sherpa’s study reveals these findings:

 Here are the most important ones you should focus on: